JP1681/Redistribution_assistant/README.md

 * Use the **Save progress** button to generate a .js file containing the groups and names you have proposed so far.
 Once you press the button, click the download link.
 You should overwrite the existing ``allocations.js`` file in the directory.
 * Use the **Generate allocation.csv** button to download a .csv file containing each SA1 code, and its allocated group.
 * Use the checkboxes to toggle other boundaries on and off.
-* Use the **Get image** button in the top right corner of the map to save a copy of the current view. **Note that the scale parameter does not behave as expected, so it is recommended that you only use a scale of 1.
-I plan to fix this in a future version.**
+* Use the camera icon (**Get image**) in the top right corner of the map to save a copy of the current view.
+You can enter a scale parameter of 0, 1 or 2.
+A scale of 2 means that the photo will have the same boundaries as the current view, but the granularity will be 2 levels higher.
+A scale of 0 will save the current view.

 Edit mode:
 * Use the dropdown menu to select a group to edit.
 You can edit the name in the textbox, then press ``Enter``.